trishume/sympy-wiki-with-svn/GCI-2011-Landing.md

 This also means, that any refactoring is easy to do, just make sure all the tests run.
 And because refactoring is easy, we are not afraid of making huge changes if we think the code will be more readable or simpler.
 If you want to find more about this kind of attitude, google the phrase "extreme programming".

 Every module has a suite of accompanying tests.
 In general, if module's code is stored in `sympy/path/modulename`, then the tests are stored in `sympy/path/modulename/tests` folder.
-Firther, the corresponding tests are in files `sympy/path/module_name/tests/test_something.py`, `sympy/path/module_name/tests/test_otherthings.py`,  and so on.
+Furthermore, the corresponding tests are in files `sympy/path/module_name/tests/test_something.py`, `sympy/path/module_name/tests/test_otherthings.py`,  and so on.

-In addition, significant test for main functionality of classes and functions, must be present in the docstrings of function and classes (as a docstrings itself).
+In addition, tests for the main functionality of classes and functions must be present in the appropriate docstrings:

 ```